-There are many different schools of thought on heat vs. no heat in the coop.
+Why all the confusion?
+The problem is there are many different schools of thought on raising chickens in winter.
+Particularly when it comes to the issue of “Heat vs. No Heat” in the chicken coop.
 We are very firmly in the no heat camp, even though temperatures can drop to 25 below zero here.
 We’ve never lost a chicken to hypothermia, or experienced severe frostbite on any of our birds.

-If you’d like to know how we keep our chickens warm in winter without heat, read on…
+If you’d like to know how we manage winter chicken care for our backyard flock to keep our chickens warm without heat, read on…

 Do I need to heat my chicken coop?